calcitem/GridTimer/CATCHER_INTEGRATION.md

 - Uses **SilentReportMode** (no UI shown to user)
 - Errors are logged but don't interrupt user experience

+## Report Mode: PageReportMode

+Uses `PageReportMode()` which shows a full-page error report with:
+- Complete error message
+- Full stack trace
+- Device information
+- Application information
+- "Accept" and "Cancel" buttons

+This provides maximum information for debugging compared to simple dialog modes.

 ## Email Handler Configuration

-The `EmailManualHandler` is configured with the following parameters:
+The `EmailManualHandler` is configured with simple parameters:
-- **enableDeviceParameters**: Include device information (model, OS version, etc.)
-- **enableStackTrace**: Include full stack trace of the error
-- **enableCustomParameters**: Include custom parameters defined in the app
-- **enableApplicationParameters**: Include app version and build information
-- **sendHtml**: Send email in HTML format for better readability
-- **emailTitle**: Subject line of the error report email
+- **recipientEmails**: List of support email addresses
-- **emailHeader**: Header text shown in the email body
+- **printLogs**: true (enables console logging for debugging)

+When error occurs and user accepts:
+1. Error details are formatted automatically
+2. System's default email client opens
+3. Email is pre-filled with error report
+4. User can add comments and send

 ## Configuration